NRI Income Tax & Compliance

 If there is a discrepancy between the calculations in your filed ITR and those processed by the department.
 Then, the intimation is required to be responded to accordingly.
 The filed ITR must be processed within 9 months from the financial year end from which the return is filed.

 In this blog, we will explore the various aspects of intimation under section 143(1).
-Also, we will learn why it is issued, time limits, how to respond, and much more.
+We will also learn why it is issued, its time limits, how to respond, and more.

 Key Takeaways